Amalfi-Festival/amalfi-festival-org/_classes/choral-week.md

 Work with internationally acclaimed conductors and clinicians

-Perform in two concerts in historic venues in stunning locations:  c
+Perform in two concerts in historic venues in stunning locations:

 - Concert 1 - "Handel in Italy"  - with chamber orchestra - June 30.
 Basilica San Giovanni di Napoli, sponsored by the International Rotary Club of Naples.